-Each year the Holmes Soil & Water Conservation District sponsors several scholarships to forestry camp.
+Each year the Holmes Soil & Water Conservation District sponsors several scholarships to Camp Canopy.
 Students must have completed 8th grade to be eligible.
 Camp is held each year the second week of June at Ohio FFA Camp Muskingum just outside of Carrollton.
 Click here for more information on Camp Canopy.
 You can also download the scholarship application here.

 Our office is a sponsor of the Ohio Envirothon, which is a great opportunity for high school students to work as a team to learn more about natural resources.
 Envirothon is a high school competition designed to stimulate, reinforce, and enhance interest in the environment and natural resources.
 Students are tested on their knowledge of soils, forestry, wildlife, aquatic ecology, and current environmental issues.
 Envirothon encourages cooperative decision making and team building.
 A team consists of five students, all from the same high school.